teressas/teressas/README.md

 ######
 I enjoy trying new food, animals 🐻🦉🦋🐶, nature, music and anything adventure!
 ######
-I've been working as a data/business analyst for the past 5 years and self-taught myself how to code in SQL and Python.
-After 3 years of teaching myself and building report automation scripts, I decided to further my coding skills by learning full stack development.
+I worked as a data/business analyst for the past 5 years and self-taught myself how to code in SQL and Python.
+From teaching myself and building report automation scripts, I decided to further my coding skills by learning full stack development.
 ######
 I joined a coding bootcamp and I spent 4 months learning web development in html, css, javascript, python, java and mern.
 ######